 Title 38 U.S.C.
 1151 Claims

-If you suffered an added disability while getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation.
+If you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation.

 Can I get compensation from VA?